PTA EVENTS & ACTIVITIES

 For details of our workshop and links to tools and resources access the :

 - Sandburg PTA Be Internet Awesome presentation at http://bit.ly/SMSBIA

 - Google Be Internet Awesome Family Guide at http://bit.ly/BIAparent

 You can also go to the National PTA website for more details on their PTA Connected programs.

 National PTA has been a partner to parents on digital parenting topics for over 5 years, exploring in-depth the issues that are on the minds of today’s families, and connecting parents with tools, research and supports to make the best decisions for their children.

-On April 26th, our eighth grade students participated in our annual Career Education Day.
-On this day, students were given the privilege to hear presentations regarding a variety of careers.
-Professionals from all industries and areas of expertise presented their own personal career opportunities to our students.
-This year our list of professions included firemen, police officer, author, teacher, VP of finance, animal trainer, construction worker, attorney, librarian, chef, engineer, marketing and product development, emergency doctor, nurse, FBI agent, NFL security, veterinarian, Chief Operating Officer, and small business owner.
-For a full list of presenters, click here.
+Every year, our eighth grade students participate in our annual Career Education Day.
+On this day, students are given the privilege to hear presentations regarding a variety of careers.
+Professionals from all industries and areas of expertise present their own personal career opportunities to our students.
+In previous years our list of professions included firemen, police officer, author, teacher, VP of finance, animal trainer, construction worker, attorney, librarian, chef, engineer, marketing and product development, emergency doctor, nurse, FBI agent, NFL security, veterinarian, Chief Operating Officer, and small business owner.

 We are committed to continuing this tradition as it enriches the lives of our children as they are inspired to follow their dreams.
 This is a great experience for students that they may remember into adulthood.